 The audio track that is actually used is selected from the Audio Track menu in the Output Settings window.
-Unlike recording (below), only one track can be selected.

 If you are recording, you can select multiple audio tracks.

 Chroma Key Properties Tab

 Chrome Key (also called "green screen") enables you to replace all green areas of your display (or any other color you choose) with a background image.
 For example, if you are in front of the traditional green screen, by "keying out" the green and leaving the background transparent, you will appear to be in front of your background.